 Who can join the Wise Women Community?

-This collective is constructive and inclusive, where we welcome any woman who practices a form of healing art* and who wishes to help other women shine out of love and respect for Mother Earth and all her children.
+We welcome any woman who practices a form of healing art* and who wishes to help other women shine out of love and respect for Mother Earth and all her children.

 Our intention for this community is for it to be as multidisciplinary as possible.
 Thus, membership is not limited to shamanic practitioners and the like.